-PO1 03 AO103 prov lines elopment within a High voltage electricity line buffer rides adequate buffers to high voltage electricity is to protect amenity and health by ensuring elopment: is located and designed to avoid any potential adverse impacts on personal health and wellbeing from electromagnetic fields in accordance with the principle of prudent avoidance; is located and designed in a manner that maintains a high level of security of supply; is located and design so not to impede upon the functioning and maintenance of high voltage electrical infrastructure.
-Development does not involve the construction of any buildings or structures within a High voltage electricity line buffer. elopment within a Pumping station buffer is located, AO104 Development does not involve the construction of any buildings or structures within a Pumping station buffer a. b. gned and constructed to: ensure that odour or other air pollutant impacts on the amenity of the development met the air quality of objectives in the Environmental Protection (Air) Policy 2008; ensure that noise impacts on the amenity of the development met the indoor noise objectives set buildings or structures within a Pumping station buffer.
-Overland flow path (refer Overlay map - Overland flow path to determine if the following assessment criteria apply) e - The applicable river and creek flood planning levels associat ained by requesting a flood check property report from Council. ed with defined flood event (DFE) within the inundation area can be PO1 Dev a. b.
-05 elopment: minimises the risk to persons from overland flow; does not increase the potential for damage from overland flow either on the premises or other premises, public land, watercourses, roads or infrastructure.
-No acceptable outcome provided.
-PO1 06 AO106 Dev elopment: No acceptable outcome provided. a. b. maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment; does not concentrate, intensify or divert overland flow onto an upstream, downstream or surrounding property.
+PO103 AO103 Development within a High voltage electricity line buffer Development does not involve the construction of any provides adequate buffers to high voltage electricity buildings or structures within a High voltage electricity line lines to protect amenity and health by ensuring buffer. development: is located and designed to avoid any potential a. adverse impacts on personal health and wellbeing from electromagnetic fields in accordance with the principle of prudent avoidance; is located and designed in a manner that b. maintains a high level of security of supply; is located and design so not to impede upon the C. functioning and maintenance of high voltage electrical infrastructure.
+PO104 AO104 Development does not involve the construction of any Development within a Pumping station buffer is located, designed and constructed to: buildings or structures within a Pumping station buffer. ensure that odour or other air pollutant impacts a. on the amenity of the development met the air quality of objectives in the Environmental Protection (Air) Policy 2008; ensure that noise impacts on the amenity of the b. development met the indoor noise objectives set out in the Environmental Protection (Noise) Policy 2008.
+Overland flow path (refer Overlay map - Overland flow path to determine if the following assessment criteria apply) Note - The applicable river and creek flood planning levels associated with defined flood event (DFE) within the inundation area can be obtained by requesting a flood check property report from Council.
+PO105 No acceptable outcome provided.
+Development: minimises the risk to persons from overland flow; a. does not increase the potential for damage from b. overland flow either on the premises or other premises, public land, watercourses, roads or infrastructure.
+PO106 AO106 Development: No acceptable outcome provided. maintains the conveyance of overland flow а. predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment; b. does not concentrate, intensify or divert overland flow onto an upstream, downstream or surrounding property.